-This year marked the 10th anniversary of the the Icahn School of Medicine, “Medical Students Making Impacts” (MSMI) program’s first visit to Southeast Arizona.
+This year marked the 10th anniversary of Mt.
+Sinai University’s Icahn School of Medicine, “Medical Students Making Impacts” (MSMI) program’s first visit to Southeast Arizona.
 It’s also the first time they have included public health students in their annual border service learning tour in southeast Arizona, hosted by SEAHEC.

 The group of five first year medical students and two public health students arrived Sunday March 25th and were welcomed by Erin Sol, from SEAHEC and Tanya Henry, Pediatric MD of Mariposa Community Health Center, Inc. (MCHC) Henry provided them a tour of MCHC and gave them an overview of services provided there.